 You’ve heard it before and you’ll hear it again: the popularity of online ordering is on a meteoric rise.
 From giants like Amazon to small startups, direct-to-consumer delivery and pickup options have swept the country – and restaurants are no exception.
 Ordering food online or through a mobile app took off in 2019 and it will only grow further and faster in 2020.

-With the rise in mobile and online ordering across industries, consumers have turned to solutions that simplify their lives and even the biggest skeptics are translating their dining experience into an online ordering solution to better serve guests.
+With the rise in mobile and online ordering across industries, consumers have turned to solutions that simplify their lives and even the biggest skeptics are translating their dining experience into an online ordering solution integrated with their restaurant POS system to better serve guests.
 But just how important is providing online ordering for your digital customers?

 Restaurant Online Ordering Statistics

-For savvy restaurateurs that rely on data to make important business decisions, we have 19 statistics that will give you some insight into just how powerful online ordering is.
+For savvy restaurateurs that rely on data to make important business decisions, we have 26 statistics that will give you some insight into just how powerful online ordering is.

 - Orders placed via smartphone and mobile apps will become a $38 billion industry by 2020.